SJTUCourse/BI450-lm-cy/README.md

 # BI450-lm-cy
-Projects in Data Acquisition and Signal Processing in Biomedical Applications —— Meng Li &amp; Yu Chen.
+Projects in Data Acquisition and Signal Processing in Biomedical Applications —— Yu Chen &amp; Meng Li.

 **Information about THIS course**